Top 10 Reasons to Visit New York

 10. Cultural Diversity

 New York is home to people of diverse nationalities, cultures, classes, and ethnicities.
 The multi-ethnic population has created its own little hubs in the massive city, making New York the cultural capital of the USA.
 Approximately 200 languages are spoken in New York and the cultural influences can be seen and felt throughout the city.
-The city’s art, theatre, cuisine, and lifestyle are all a reflection of the culture bought in by the millions of immigrants over the decades.
+The city’s art, theatre, cuisine, and lifestyle are all a reflection of the culture brought in by the millions of immigrants over the decades.
 Here people don’t judge you on the basis of what you eat, how you dress, or whom you worship.
 Travelers visit the vibrant city to experience its diversity, energy, and spirit.
 The creatives, dynamism, learning opportunities, and positive vibes are enough to make you feel welcome and alive.

 To sum it up, there is no place in the world like New York.
 The buzzing city will exceed all your expectations and you would be hooked for life.
 This symbol of freedom, history, power, and art must definitely be on your wish list.